Feel free to contact us if your answer isn't here

 - Clothing items such as jogging bottoms or gym clothes, heavily distressed or ripped items, and graphic shirts with offensive or controversial statements printed on them should be avoided.

 During the current period of extended remote working you’re unlikely to see your colleagues wearing a full suit and tie.
 Think smart casual if you’re worried about what to wear, and you’ll quickly pick up on other peoples’ approach to the dress code as you settle into the firm.

-It takes a few days for all the EY systems to catch up that you’ve started with us.
-Continue trying to access Mercury over the coming week and if by Wednesday 9 September you still do not have access, please call the Mercury Finance team on 65555 from skype, or or 0141 266 9555 from a mobile, and they will be able to look into the access issue for you.
+As part of induction, we’ll introduce you to our Mercury system which is where you will submit your timesheet.
+On occasion, it takes a few days for all the EY systems to process that you’ve started with us.
+If you don’t have access to Mercury on day 1, please try to access it the following week, and if by Wednesday 7 April you still do not have access, please call the Mercury Finance team on 65555 from MS Teams, or 0141 266 9555 from a mobile, and they will be able to look into the access issue for you.

-Please contact IT Helpdesk by calling 65555 from Skype for Business, or 0141 266 9555 from a mobile, and they will be able to reset it for you.
+Please contact IT Helpdesk by calling 65555 from MS Teams, or 0141 266 9555 from a mobile, and they will be able to reset it for you.

 Please contact IT Helpdesk by calling 0141 266 9555, and they will be able to reset it for you.

-t takes a few days for all the EY systems to catch up that you’ve started with us.
-Continue trying to access SuccessFactors over the coming week and if by Monday 14 September you don’t have access, please contact IT Helpdesk on 65555 from Skype for Business, or 0141 266 9555 from a mobile, and they will be able to look into the access issue for you.
+We’ll introduce you to our HR systems including SuccessFactors as part of your induction.
+It takes a few days for all the EY systems to process that you’ve started with us, so don’t be alarmed if you don’t have access in your first few days.
+If by Monday 12 April you don’t have access, please contact IT Helpdesk on 65555 from MS Teams, or 0141 266 9555 from a mobile, and they will be able to look into the access issue for you.